10 Fitness Tips Towards Functional Training

 4. Fresh Air

-In fourth place is another crucial tip that is so often ignored: the quality of the air you breathe.
-Air-conditioned or centrally heated buildings are not the body's favorite places to be in, let alone to exercise in.
+In fourth place is another crucial tip that is so often ignored: the quality of the air you breathe while exercising.
+Air-conditioned or centrally heated buildings are not the body's favourite places to be in, let alone to exercise.
 The lack of clean fresh air in cities and city buildings makes it almost impossible to find a place to exercise that provides enough clean, fresh air.

 5. Breathing and Timing

-Simple, 8-bar, phrased music helps to keep both rhythm and timing steady.
+Simple, 8-bar, phrased music helps to keep both rhythm and timing coherent and steady.

 6. Warm Up